- Due to factors such as the advent of reliable contraception and decreasing stigma for being child-free, fewer people have children today.

 In that much, Pope Francis is merely echoing scripture.
-Psalm 127 tells us that ‘children are an heritage of the Lord: and the fruit of the womb is His reward’.
-And in the Book of Genesis, the very first thing that God says to Adam is, ‘Be fruitful and multiply, and replenish the earth…’
+Psalm 127 tells us that "children are a heritage of the Lord: and the fruit of the womb is His reward."
+And in the Book of Genesis, the very first thing that God says to Adam is, "Be fruitful and multiply, and replenish the earth…"

 In most times and places, the only really significant thing that a woman could do was to bring forth children.
 Women were married off at a young age and, for the most part, did not have much choice or control over their reproductive lives.